mynaparrot/plugNmeet-install/README.md

 ```
 wget https://raw.githubusercontent.com/mynaparrot/plugNmeet-install/main/install.sh
 sudo bash install.sh

+OR

+wget -qO- https://raw.githubusercontent.com/mynaparrot/plugNmeet-install/main/install.sh | sudo bash
 ```

-Now, follow the steps.
+Now, follow the steps in terminal.
+It will ask you to enter information when necessary.
 You'll receive the relevant information at the end of the installation.

 ***Note:*** If you get a 404 error or the recorder stops working, you can restart service by `systemctl restart plugnmeet && systemctl restart plugnmeet-recorder`.